 Coming out stories

 One of the universal experiences that binds us together as members of the LGBT+ community is coming out – it’s never a one-off event and is often challenging, but when done right, it’s liberating and confidence-boosting.
-Just look at the reception that awaited Josh Cavallo and Carl Nassib in 2021.
+Just look at the reception that awaited Josh Cavallo and Carl Nassib in 2021, and Jake Daniels in 2022.

 Whether you’re at the beginning of that journey (perhaps only recently sharing your truth with another person or group of people for the first time), or you’ve been out in one or more parts of your life for a while now, maintaining control is crucial.
 Our individual narratives are personal and precious to us – everyone in the Sports Media LGBT+ network knows this from experience.